HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.editor.extension-marketplace.md

 ## Recommended extensions

-You can see a list of recommended extensions using **Show Recommended Extensions**, which sets the `@recommended` [[vs.1.7.#extensions-view-filters]].
+You can see a list of recommended extensions using **Show Recommended Extensions**, which sets the `@recommended` [extensions-view-filters](#extensions-view-filters).
 Extension recommendations can either be:

 * **Workspace Recommendations** - Recommended by other users of your current workspace.
 * **Other Recommendations** - Recommended based on recently opened files.

-See the section below to learn how to [[vs.1.7.#workspace-recommended-extensions]] recommendations for other users in your project.
+See the section below to learn how to [workspace-recommended-extensions](#workspace-recommended-extensions) recommendations for other users in your project.

 ### Ignoring recommendations